CurtinIDS/SatTrack_public/README.md

 ### Feedback on the web app

-- Please submit a github issue to this repo, using the template provided.
+- Please submit a github issue to this repo.
+Choose "Bug Report" as the type of issue and fill in as much detail as you can.